pesnik/dagnostics/README.md

 - Poetry for dependency management
 - Ollama for local LLM deployment
 - LangChain for LLM orchestration
-- FastAPI for API endpoints (optional)
+- FastAPI for API endpoints
+- Typer for CLI interface

 ## 📋 Prerequisites